Fairfax school officials hope to select a new principal for McLean High School by the time school opens September 6.

 “My goal is to have someone here for the first day of school,” Marty Smith, the assistant superintendent who oversees McLean schools, told 15 parents, students and residents who gathered in the high school auditorium Thursday for an explanation of the principal selection process.

-Earlier this month, popular McLean High School Principal Deborah Jackson was promoted within Fairfax County Public Schools, accepting a new position as a special project administrator and leaving a vacancy at the top of one of the most sought-after schools in the county.
+Earlier this month, popular McLean High School Principal Deborah Jackson was promoted within Fairfax County Public Schools, accepting a as a special project administrator and leaving a vacancy at the top of one of the most sought-after schools in the county.

 Paul Jones, a retired assistant principal from McLean High School, will serve as acting principal during the principal search.

 “We know we have to have someone who can fit those very large shoes” left by Dr. Jackson, Smith told the group that included McLean PTSA president Loretta D'Ermes.
 “We want to pick up where Dr. Jackson left off and go forward,” Smith said.